THE TOP 10 CHRISTMAS MARKETS 2020

-Whether it’s the sweet smell of mince pies, hanging up your stocking or decorating the tree that fills you with warmth this winter, we’ve got a few treats worth adding to your list this festive season!
-Christmas is right around the corner, so what better place to do your seasonal shopping than at one of these sparkling Christmas Market city breaks?
+Whether it’s the sweet smell of mince pies, hanging up your stocking or decorating the tree that fills you with warmth this winter, we’ve got a few treats worth adding to your list this festive season.
+Christmas is right around the corner, so where better to do your seasonal shopping than on one of these sparkling Christmas market city breaks?

 We’ve rounded up the best of the bunch so you can start filling up your stocking...